 Do I include utilities?

-Yes, if they are an allowance.
-No, if they are reimbursed.
+Yes, if it is an allowance.
+No, if it is reimbursed.

 Do I include health insurance premiums?